-The complexity of both these algorithm depends on the number of routes.
-As shown in Figure~\ref{fig:tps_fpt}, the time complexity of PMLS seems linear on \emph{average}, while its theoritical worst case complexity is cubic.
-FPT-PMLS scales exponentially with the number fo routes as expected.
-Both algorithms are usable for instances of $20$ routes, but for $40$ routes or more, FPT-PMLS becomes too slow.
-Since FPT-PMLS almost never finds a solution when PMLS does not and is much slower, one should always prefer to use PMLS.
+The complexity of both algorithms depends on the number of routes.
+As shown in Figure~\ref{fig:tps_fpt}, the time complexity of \PMLS seems linear on \emph{average}, while its theoretical worst-case complexity is roughly quadratic.
+As expected, \ASPMLS scales exponentially with the number of routes.
+Both algorithms are fast enough for instances of at most $20$ routes, but for $40$ routes or more \ASPMLS becomes too slow.
+Since \ASPMLS rarely finds a solution when \PMLS does not and is much slower, one should prefer to use \PMLS.

 When evaluating the computing time of our method, we should take into account how many random orders are drawn.
-In our experiment, we chose to draw $1,000$ orders which may be $1,000$ time slower than using fixed order.
-The choice of the number of random orders drawn yields a trade-off between the computation time and the success rate.
-We investigate the success rate of our algorithms with regards to the number of random orders drawn, a load of $95\%$ and a margin $0$.
-The table of Figure~\ref{fig:randomdrawing} presents the success rate for each number of sending orders, averaged over $10,000$ instances, for GD, PMLS and FPT-PMLS.
+In previous experiments, we have drawn $1,000$ random orders, which may be $1,000$ time slower than using a single fixed order.
+There is a trade-off between the number of random orders and the success rate.
+We investigate the success rate of our algorithms with regard to the number of random orders drawn, a load of $0.95$, and a margin of $0$.
+The table of Figure~\ref{fig:randomdrawing} presents the success rate for different numbers of sending orders, averaged over $10,000$ instances, for \greedydeadline, \PMLS, and \ASPMLS.

-First, observe that the better the algorithm to solve $\bra$, the less random order it needs in stage one to achieve its best performances.
-In particular, FPT-PMLS has better results than PMLS for less than $1,000$ random orders, but not beyond.
-This justifies our choice to draw $1,000$ random orders, to obtain the best success rate within the smallest time.
+First, observe that the better the algorithm to solve $\wta$ is, the fewer random orders it needs in stage one to achieve its best success rate.
+In particular, \ASPMLS has better results than \PMLS for less than $1,000$ random orders, but not beyond.
+This further justifies our choice to draw $1,000$ random orders to obtain the best success rate within the shortest time.

-Also, remark that the number of different orders is $7!= 5,040$ since we have $8$ routes and the solutions are invariant up to a circular permutation of the order.
-Hence for $8$ routes, it is possible to test every possible order.
-However the computation time of this method scales badly with $n$.
-The fact that PMLS and FPT-PMLS have already high success rates for $10$ random orders hints that even for larger $n$, drawing $1000$ random orders is sufficient.
+The number of different orders is $7!= 5,040$ since we have $8$ routes and the solutions are invariant up to a circular permutation of the order.
+Hence, for $8$ routes, it is possible to test every possible order.
+However, the computation time of this exhaustive method scales badly with $n$.
+The fact that \PMLS and \ASPMLS already have high success rates for $10$ random orders hints that even for a larger number of routes, drawing $1000$ random orders is sufficient to obtain good assignments.